How To Make The Most Of Reading To Your Child At Night

 Here we’ve put together some tips on making the most out of reading to your child and getting the most out of this precious activity.

 Reading to your child is a great time to learn, have fun and do something a bit different in your child’s daily task of enjoying life.
-And what better way to prepare for a good night’s sleep, having dreams about what you have just read and promoting a healthy imagination.
+And what better way to prepare for a good night’s sleep than snuggling up in your kid’s bed together and then having dreams about what you have just read and promoting a healthy imagination.

 Click the image below to see our Bedtime Story Finder, a growing database of suggested reading for children of many ages.